-In our office at the Alaska Brain Injury Network, one of the most common statements we hear on the phone is, “My family member got hit in the head and the doctor says it is a concussion.
+In our office at the Brain Injury Association of Alaska, one of the most common statements we hear on the phone is, “My family member got hit in the head and the doctor says it is a concussion.
 How do I know if it is a TBI?”

 Every person is different and so if every injury.
 While a concussion may be the start of a TBI, that is not always the case.
 We’ll leave it to your medical provider to determine that.

 Today we decided to offer up some videos explaining concussions to hopefully help you determine next steps in your journey.